Research

 The Foundation for Endodontics Is an Important Partner

 The Foundation for Endodontics is a critical resource for endodontic researchers and academic departments.
 The Foundation provides funding that is not available from any other source.
 Foundation grants help residents gain experience in the lab and help faculty develop projects that may be submitted to larger funding organizations, such as the National Institutes of Dental and Craniofacial Research.
-The Foundation funds about $260,000 in research grants each year as well as special projects.
-Currently, a $2.5 million, multi-center study in regenerative endodontics is underway.
+The Foundation budgets for a variety of research programs annually.
+In 2021, they also completed funding a seven-year, $2.5 million, multi-center study in regenerative endodontics.

 Below are several opportunities, guidelines and instructions, and applications for researchers to submit proposals: